 When Shraddha Kapoor Shocked Prabhas Owing To This Reason!

 Saaho co-stars Prabhas and Shraddha Kapoor are in awe of each other.
-While Shraddha is all praises for Prabhas owing to his gentle and humble nature, Prabhas showers praises on her for working so hard for the film and acing the 'never-spoken-before' language like a pro in a very first attempt.
+While Shraddha is all praise for Prabhas owing to his gentle and humble nature, Prabhas showers accolades on her for working so hard for the film and acing the 'never-spoken-before' language like a pro in the very first attempt.

 An Affair With A Politician: Prabhas Reveals The Most Hateful Rumour About Himself